Wait a second!

 The following research will display an overview of the process in Texas on how sex offenders are registered along with the notifications that are followed after registration.
 Texas, as many other states, has a procedure which requires sex offenders to register with the local law enforcement agencies at the time of their discharge.
 In addition to registration, they must also comply with further probation regulations.
 Research has concluded that there are four basic phases of registration and notification.
 Beginning with offender notified, following the offender registration and community notified and ending with public notification

-It is estimated that approximately 3% of the offenders who are currently incarcerated will likely commit another sexual-related crime upon release (Park & Lee, 2013, p.
-26).
-There are several laws that have been in place regarding sexual offenses for decades, including Megan’s Law, which was enacted in 1996.
-The federal Megan’s Law establishes three specific conditions.
+The federal Megan’s Law established three specific conditions.
 The first condition required information from state sex offender registries to be distributed publicly so that all community citizens have access to it.
-The second condition requires any information collected by registration programs within the state to be released for any reason given that it is allowed under the state law.
+The second condition required any information collected by registration programs within the states to be released for any reason given that it is allowed under the state law.
+Finally, the third condition required local and state law enforcement agencies to release all applicable information from state registration programs needed for the protection of the public (Corrigan, 2006, p.
+271).

 When it comes to the charges different states have different way of charging the sex offender.
 They can serve a short or longer sentence and still end up getting probation, however; they would have to register on the sex offender list.
 Back in 2008 South Carolina has passed a new law that sex offenders/ pedphiles have to be 100 ft from schools, daycares, neighborhoods. play grounds and etc. In this article call trial theory mentions “ In South Carolina legislation also change the first offense, failure to report to register, making it a misdemeanor punishable by no more than 30 days, where it had previously carried a mandatory 90 days in jail “(Trail Theory).
 Now if the sex offenders do not register they would end up getting a second offense which will give them a year in jail.
 While the third offense is up to 3 to 5 years if they didn't register.
 If the person is being convicted than that's when they serve some years.
 The article Steiner has written goes off and states that “first degree criminal sexual conduct with a minor will serve between a minor who is 10 or younger, and a defendant of any age.
 This offense incurs up to 30 years in prison without the possibility of parole.
 Then when it comes to the 2nd charge Steiner writes “Second degree criminal sexual conduct with a minor occurs when there is sexual penetration between a minor who is 11, 12, or 13, and a defendant of any age.
 It also includes penetration